White Paper: Mapping Digital Patient Experience Preferences and Expectations

 Patient_needs_affinity_map copy

 Figure 1.
-Twelve key criteria that emerged as significant to patients in their digital healthcare experience.
+Twelve key criteria emerged as significant to patients in their digital healthcare experience.

 In order to streamline our analysis and make our findings more actionable, we categorized these criteria into logical groupings (Figure 1).
 This categorization was guided by the nature of each criterion, ensuring that similar or related aspects were grouped together.
 This approach not only enhanced the clarity of our findings but also facilitated a more structured and focused discussion on how to address these patient preferences and challenges in designing and improving digital healthcare experiences.
 The criteria were grouped into categories as follows: